questdb/questdb/README.md

 financial market data, application metrics, sensor data, realtime analytics and dashboards, and infrastructure monitoring.

-QuestDB uses ANSI SQL with native extensions for time-series SQL semantics.
-These extensions make it simple to correlate data from multiple sources using relational and time-series joins.
+QuestDB uses ANSI SQL and benefits from time-series SQL semantics.
+These SQL semantics make it simple to correlate data from multiple sources using relational and time-series joins.
 QuestDB achieves high performance from a column-oriented storage model, parallelized vector execution, SIMD instructions, and various low-latency techniques.
 The entire codebase was built from the